 "I'm fine.
 At least I'm fine now," Oliver just said, avoiding looking at me.

 I caught Lex's eyes from across the room and I felt cold dread in my stomach.
-It was like he knew what I'd done.
-Like he'd suspected it all this time.
+It was as though he knew what I'd done.
+As though he'd suspected it all this time.

-"Jessica?" it was Clark and I felt even more scared on hearing my name being spoken in such a cold tone.
-"What did you do?" he just asked hard.
+"Jessica?" that was Clark and I felt even more scared on hearing my name being spoken in such a cold tone.
+"What did you do?" he just asked harshly.

 "Did you just give the speech about time traveling and how we all can't do that under any circumstances?"
 I suddenly asked him, making sure.
 Maybe if he hadn't, then I still…